MicrobiologyETHZ/NCCR_genomicsPipeline/README.md

 Pipeline for analysis of isolate genomes.

 ### Steps Currently Included:
+RNASeq:

+- Align with STAR/count with featureCounts
+- Align and count with kallisto

+Isolate:
 - QC
 - Isolate Genome Assembly
 - Gene calling and annotation